 “The UK has a hugely rich cultural heritage of craft skills which can be regarded as important as our great historical buildings and treasured objects – all the result of great craftsmanship.
 However we are in danger of losing a number of these crafts where our research has found that in some cases there are only one or two makers left.
 The Heritage Crafts Association hopes that by focusing on endangered crafts with this wonderful award initiated by our President, The Prince of Wales, the craft skills will be passed on to future generations.”

-Applications are invited from those practising a craft listed as ‘endangered’ or ‘critically endangered’ on the 2019 edition of the HCA Red List of Endangered Crafts.
+Applications were invited from those practising a craft listed as ‘endangered’ or ‘critically endangered’ on the 2019 edition of the HCA Red List of Endangered Crafts.
 Applicants must explain how they will use the £3,000 award to help secure the survival of their craft.

-The closing date for applications is Friday 30 April 2021 at 5pm.
+The closing date for applications was Friday 30 April 2021 at 5pm.
 Shortlisted applicants will be expected to attend the Awards Ceremony at the Houses of Parliament in Autumn 2021 (COVID permitting).
 The winner will also be expected to attend the presentation at Dumfries House (date to be confirmed).